-In the above formulation, it is clear that the state $\boldsymbol{W}{\rm F}$ returned by the Riemann solver is invariant under Galilean transformations, because a special invariant frame for evaluation of the Riemann problem is adopted, that of the face moving with the flow.
+In the above scheme, it is clear that the state $W{\rm F}$ sampled from the Riemann solver is invariant under Galilean transformations, because a special invariant frame for evaluation of the Riemann problem is adopted, that of the face moving with the flow.
 As a result, the input left and right states are invariant under a Galilean boost; any such boost is simply absorbed into the motion of the face.
-This also means that the velocity difference $\boldsymbol{u} \equiv (\boldsymbol{v}{\text{lab}} - \boldsymbol{w})$ appearing in the flux of equation (42) is invariant as well.
-It is thus clear that the mass flux between cells is Galilean-invariant, but this property is much less evident for the momentum and energy fluxes, as they still have an additional dependence on the velocity $\boldsymbol{v}{\text{lab}}$ in the lab-frame, as seen in Eqn.
+This also means that the velocity difference $u \equiv (v{\rm lab} - w)$ appearing in the flux of equation (42) is invariant as well.
+It is thus clear that the mass flux between cells is Galilean-invariant, but this property is much less evident for the momentum and energy fluxes, as they still have an additional dependence on the velocity $v{\rm lab}$ in the lab-frame, as seen in Eqn.
 (42).